srinivasu-developer/algorithms/sorting/readme.md

 ## Insertion Sort
 Insertion sort is a simple sorting algorithm that works similar to the way you sort playing cards in your hands.
 The array is virtually split into a sorted and an unsorted part.
 Values from the unsorted part are picked and placed at the correct position in the sorted part.

+#### Characteristics of Insertion Sort:
+* This algorithm is one of the simplest algorithm with simple implementation
+* Basically, Insertion sort is efficient for small data values
+* Insertion sort is adaptive in nature, i.e. it is appropriate for data sets which are already partially sorted.

 ## What is a stable sorting algorithm?
 A sorting algorithm is said to be stable if two objects with equal keys appear in the same order in sorted output as they appear in the input data set